 For IP100-, IP200-, and IP500-series phones, you can specify custom ringtones through a configuration file.
-The high-level process is as follows:
+Following is a high-level description of the process:

 - 1. Identify the WAV files you want to use as ringtones.
 You can either create the files yourself or obtain them from another source, such as a website.
 Put the files on a server that is accessible to the IP phone by anonymous FTP.
 (This server does not have to be the same as the host of the configuration files.)
 The default directory for ringtones is <drive>:\inetpub\ftproot\wav\ringtone. - 2.
 Create or edit the custom configuration file for a specific phone or a phone model. - 3.
 Reboot the phone so that it retrieves the information in the configuration file and downloads the WAV files.
 At boot time, the phone indicates the success or failure of phone-specific configuration download and the WAV download.